 The first day we arrived in Prague, to our luck, there was an Easter festival going on.
 Vendors lined the Old Town Square (Main part of Prague) and sold things such as food, Easter gifts, other novelties, and of course, Czech beer.

 Our first thing we tried was a Trdlo (pronounced turd-lo) and it was a mistake because it was one of the best things that I have tried and I couldn’t stop eating them.

 It was a sweet bread roasted with almonds and sugar.
 I not only had one, but I had three.

 Traveling to all these different cities, I find all these nice gifts for people, but what I wish I could bring home is the food.

 After eating so much I could explode, we explored the city.
-We walked everywhere!